 - What raw materials do mitochondria consume, and where do they get them from?

 - What materials do mitochondria create, where are they transported, and what are they used for?

 In addition, if you’re teaching the material that you’re learning to someone else, you want to encourage interactions with that person as much as possible.
 This means letting them ask you questions, and especially ones that lead you to truly analyze the material before answering.
-The advantage to doing this is that other people will find ways to think about the material from new angles, that you haven’t considered yourself.
+The advantage of doing this is that other people will find ways to think about the material from new angles, that you haven’t considered yourself.

 A note on reflective learning